CASFRI/CASFRI/documentation/inventory_update_procedure.md

     ALTER INDEX sk08_wkb_geometry_geom_idx RENAME TO sk08_old_wkb_geometry_geom_idx;
     ```

- 2. List the inventories you want to load using the invList1 variable in your config.sh script.
-Make sure to comment out the other unused invList2-5 variables.
+ 2. List the inventories you want to load using the "invList" variable in the config.sh script.

- 3. Open a Bash command window, CD to the CASFRI conversion/sh folder and load all inventories to update using the load_all.sh script.
+ 3. Open a Bash shell, CD to the CASFRI conversion/sh folder and load all inventories to update using the convert_all.sh script.

-    Check that the count of rows in the newly created tables matches the number of rows in the source table.
+ 4. Check that the count of converted stands in the newly created tables matches CONVERTED_STAND_CNT in inventory_metadata.csv.

 **2. If you are replacing a source inventory or have modified a helper function or a translation table affecting the translation of some inventories, you must drop the associated translated rows.**

- 1. First drop all the constraints (including prmiry and foreign keys) on the tables of the "casfri50" schema
+ 1. First drop all the constraints (including primary and foreign keys) on the tables of the "casfri50" schema:

     ```
     SELECT TT_DropAllConstraints('casfri50', 'cas_all');